Home > Library > Research Methodology > Reliability vs Validity in Research | Key Differences, Types, and Examples

 • Dropout rates should be avoided.

-• Control and experimental groups should be matched with each other.
+• The control and experimental groups should be matched with each other.

-How to Implement Reliability and Validity in your Thesis?
+How to Implement Reliability and Validity in a Thesis?

 Frequently Asked Questions